paalss/youtube-wrapped/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+download your youtube history data as JSON from [takeout.google.com](takeout.google.com) In the project directory, you can run:

 ### `npm start`